 Restless Leg Syndrome: If you suffer from restless leg syndrome, simply apply a couple of drops of frankincense oil in a carrier oil to the bottom of your feet before going to sleep.

-Wrinkle Reducer: Dab frankincense on fine lines and wrinkles to help reduce their appearance.
+Wrinkle Reducer: Dab frankincense diluted in coconut oil on fine lines and wrinkles to help reduce their appearance.
 You can also mix a 50/50 blend using sweet almond oil in a glass roller ball.
 Also, add a drop or two of frankincense to your daily moisturizer to boost its performance.

 Blending: Frankincense blends well with the following: